alastairlundy/WhatExec/src/WhatExecCli/README.md

 ### Installation
 Choose the installation method that matches your needs:

-- Install as a .NET global tool (recommended for end users when a package is published):
+- Install as a .NET global tool (recommended for end users):

   ``dotnet tool install -g WhatExec``